quarksuite/legacy/API.md

 A function that prepares a raw scale to be used in CSS.
 This is the final step in scale creation.

 > Accepts all absolute and relative units.
-Does no internal conversion between units.
-I trust you know the values you want.
+Does **no** internal conversion between units.

 #### Usage